Cryptkeeper/Minetrack/README.md

 #### What's being changed?
 For the changelog, check out the [CHANGELOG](CHANGELOG.md) file.

-#### How do I get added?
+#### How do I get added to minetrack.me?
 At the moment, the main "minetrack.me" site is only accepting networks that average roughly 1,000 players at peak for **PC** servers, and 100 players at peak for **PE** servers.
 This is due to limited capacity and it's functionality.
-If you fit this description, you're welcome to open a Pull Request adding the network to ```config.json```.
+If you fit this description, you're welcome to open a Pull Request adding the network to ```servers.json```.

 Minetrack is designed to be flexible, you're more than welcome to fork/clone it and start your own listing focusing on different networks.